eweston722-del/hzd-encounter-generator/README.md

 ## Image Attributions

-All images are provided by Guerrilla B.V. and Steamforged Games Ltd and used under their respective terms
+All images are provided by Guerrilla B.V. and Steamforged Games Ltd and used under their respective terms The share Symbol is a SF Symbol provided by Apple Inc.